Barnabites: Establishment of the Order

 It was approved by Pope Clement VII in the brief Vota per quae vos on 18 February 1533.
 Later approvals gave it the status of a Religious Order, but it is still normally referred to as a congregation.
 Both the date and the vocation place it among the Orders associated with the Counter-Reformation.
 Zaccaria's holiness moved many to reform their lives but it also moved many to oppose him.
 Twice his community had to undergo an official religious investigation, and twice it was exonerated.

 The order was given the name of "Regular Clerics of St. Paul" (Clerici Regulares Sancti Pauli).
 In 1538 the grand old monastery of Saint Barnabas by the city wall of Milan was given to the congregation as their main seat, and thenceforth they were known by the popular name of Barnabites.
 After the death of Zaccaria in 1539, the congregation was favoured and protected by Archbishop Charles Borromeo of Milan and later by Francis de Sales because of their successful missionary work in Upper Italy.
 Charles Borromeo presided, in 1579, as Cardinal Protector, over the commission which wrote the Constitutions of the Order.
 The General Chapters of the Order were regularly held at Milan until the reign of Pope Alexander VII (1655–67), who ordered them to convene in Rome.
 Pope Innocent XI (1676–89), however, finally decreed that they should be held in Rome and Milan alternately.

 These assemblies of the Provincial Superiors were held every three years for the election of a new Superior General, whose term of office was limited to that period, only one re-election being allowed to each incumbent of the office.

 The Society started pastoral activity among the working classes and in monasteries.
 In the early 17th century, the Barnabites gradually entered the field of education – work which was to remain a mark of their apostolate.
 They entered France under Henry IV in 1608, and Austria under Ferdinand II in 1626.

 The present Constitution is an updated version dated 1983, which takes into account the changes from the Second Vatican Council.
 There is a female branch of Religious Sisters, the Angelic Sisters of St. Paul, found by Anthony Mary Zaccaria, and an organization for lay people, the Laity of St. Paul, originally called the Married of St. Paul and sometimes referred to in North America as the Oblates of St. Paul.

-As of July 24, 2012, the new Superior General is a Brazilian, the Very Rev. Francisco Chagas Santos da Silva.
+As of March 29, 2025, the new Superior General comes from Democratic Republic of the Congo: the Very Rev. Étienne Ntalé Majaliwa, until that day provincial father in Belgium.